planetaltitude/nerdvpn/README.md

    - Toggle **Developer mode**.
    - Click **Load unpacked** and choose the repository root.
 3. Navigate to `x.com` or `reddit.com`; you will be redirected automatically (paths, queries, and fragments are preserved).
+4. To toggle redirects, open the background page at `chrome-extension://<extension-id>/background.html` (copy the extension ID from `chrome://extensions`) and use the X/Reddit checkboxes.

 Tested - 12/17/25.